-The Operating Partnership Agreement provides that, until June 23, 2007, the Operating Partnership may not sell or otherwise transfer three designated properties (or a property acquired pursuant to the disposition of a designated property in a non-taxable transaction) in a taxable transaction without the prior written consent of Mr. Mortimer B. Zuckerman, Chairman of the Board of Directors, and Mr. Edward H. Linde, President and Chief Executive Officer.
-The Operating Partnership is not required to obtain their consent if each of them does not continue to hold at least a specified percentage of their original OP Units.
-In connection with the acquisition or contribution of 31 other Properties, the Company entered into similar agreements for the benefit of the selling or contributing parties which specifically state the Operating Partnership will not sell or otherwise transfer the Properties in a taxable transaction until specified dates ranging from June 2006 to April 2016, or if the contributors do not hold at least a specified percentage of their OP Units.
+The Company's Partnership Agreement provides that, until June 23, 2007, the Company may not sell or otherwise transfer three designated properties (or a property acquired pursuant to the disposition of a designated property in a non-taxable transaction) in a taxable transaction without the prior written consent of Mr. Mortimer B. Zuckerman, Chairman of the Board of Directors of Boston Properties, Inc., and Mr. Edward H. Linde, President and Chief Executive Officer of Boston Properties, Inc. The Company is not required to obtain their consent if each of them does not continue to hold at least a specified percentage of their original OP Units.
+In connection with the acquisition or contribution of 31 other properties, the Company entered into similar agreements for the benefit of the selling or contributing parties which specifically state that until specified dates ranging from June 2006 to April 2016, or such time as the contributors do not hold at least a specified percentage of their OP Units, the Company will not sell or otherwise transfer the properties in a taxable transaction either at all or without incurring additional costs.

-11. Minority Interests
+11. Minority Interest in Property Partnership